github/docs/content/code-security/secret-scanning/introduction/about-secret-scanning.md

 {% data reusables.secret-scanning.push-protection-high-level %} To proceed, contributors must either remove the secret(s) from the push or, if needed, bypass the protection. {% ifversion push-protection-custom-link-orgs %}Admins can also specify a custom link that is displayed to the contributor when a push is blocked; the link can contain resources specific to the organization to aid contributors. {% endif %}For more information, see "[AUTOTITLE](/code-security/secret-scanning/protecting-pushes-with-secret-scanning)."

-{% ifversion secret-scanning-push-protection-for-users %}

-{% data reusables.secret-scanning.push-protection-for-users %}

-{% endif %}

-{% note %}

-**Note:** When you fork a repository with {% data variables.product.prodname_secret_scanning %} or push protection enabled, these features are not enabled by default on the fork.
-You can enable {% data variables.product.prodname_secret_scanning %} or push protection on the fork the same way you enable them on a standalone repository.

-{% endnote %}

-{% ifversion fpt or ghec %}

-## About {% data variables.secret-scanning.partner_alerts %}

-When you make a repository public, or push changes to a public repository, {% data variables.product.product_name %} always scans the code for secrets that match partner patterns.
-Public packages on the npm registry are also scanned.
-If {% data variables.product.prodname_secret_scanning %} detects a potential secret, we notify the service provider who issued the secret.
-The service provider validates the string and then decides whether they should revoke the secret, issue a new secret, or contact you directly.
-Their action will depend on the associated risks to you or them.
-For more information, see "[AUTOTITLE](/code-security/secret-scanning/secret-scanning-patterns#supported-secrets)."

-You cannot change the configuration of {% data variables.product.prodname_secret_scanning %} for partner patterns on public repositories.

-{% endif %}

 ## About {% data variables.secret-scanning.user_alerts %}{% ifversion ghes %} on {% data variables.product.product_name %}{% endif %}

 {% data variables.secret-scanning.user_alerts_caps %} is available {% ifversion secret-scanning-user-owned-repos %}{% ifversion ghes %}on all repositories with a license for {% data variables.product.prodname_GH_advanced_security %}{% else %}for free on all public repositories, and for private and internal repositories that are owned by organizations using {% data variables.product.prodname_ghe_cloud %} with a license for {% data variables.product.prodname_GH_advanced_security %}{% endif %}{% elsif fpt %}for free on all public repositories that you own{% else %}on all organization-owned repositories with a license for {% data variables.product.prodname_GH_advanced_security %}.
 The feature is not available on user-owned repositories{% endif %}. {% data reusables.secret-scanning.secret-scanning-user-owned-repos-beta %}